AdobeDocs/experience-manager-cloud-service.en/help/onboarding/onboarding-journey/get-started-onboarding-journey.md

 ## What's Next {#whats-next}

-Now, that you have logged into Admin Console and checked your profile as a System Administrator, you should continue your Onboarding journey by next reviewing the document Assign Team Members to Cloud Manager Product Profiles.
+Now, that you have logged into Admin Console and checked your profile as a System Administrator, you should continue your Onboarding journey by next reviewing the document Assigning Team Members to Cloud Manager Product Profiles.